Donations, Sponsorships & Scholarships

 BC Hydro accepts scholarship applications annually between late January and mid-April.
 In addition, BC Hydro works with numerous education institutions to award endowment scholarships province-wide.

 In 2014, BC Hydro awarded scholarships to students from Lax Kw’alaams, Takla Lake, Taku River Tlingit, St’at’imc, Lytton, Simpcw, Saulteau, Seabird Island and a Métis student.

 Sponsorships and other support

 In April 2012, BC Hydro provided funding and volunteers to the Truth and Reconciliation Commission of Canada's regional event in Victoria, where BC Hydro presented the Commission with its Expression of Reconciliation [PDF, 125 KB].
-The TRC will be hosting a National Event in Vancouver in September 2013, where BC Hydro will be a major sponsor.
+The TRC hosted a National Event in Vancouver in September 2013, where BC Hydro was a major sponsor.

 BC Hydro was an official supporter of VANOC's Indigenous Youth Gathering.

 Between January 30 and February 14, 2010, First Nations, Inuit and Metis youth, aged 19 to 29, were given the unique opportunity to participate in the 2010 Winter Olympic experience by showcasing their culture through a variety of activities and events, including participation in the 2010 Winter Olympic opening ceremonies.